 7. Insure your collection when it is in transport.
 The biggest losses tend to occur when your art work leaves your house and is transported to the auction house.
 You want to ensure you have a true insurance value on the pieces so that in case of loss you are made whole again with a check that represents the value of the piece.
 Don’t trust the shippers to have appropriate insurance.
 If your artworks are currently with a “direct insurer” and you have valuable paintings, jewelry or collectables, consider working with a risk advisor who will place you with the best insurer for your needs.
-Pall Mall Art Advisors can help you find a professional insurance broker.
+The Fine Art Group can help you find a professional insurance broker.

 8. Reserves.
 The reserve is the lowest number in which you are willing to sell your work.
 The reserves are not known to the public but should be set as close to the sale date as possible.
 There is a lot of information that comes into the auction house very close to the sale which will provide insight into buyer interest in the piece.
 It is important that you make sure your reserve is low enough that an auctioneer has the ability to start low to get people excited about bidding on the piece.